Patterson’s Housing Needs

 The purpose of the Zacharias and Baldwin Ranch Master Plan is to establish a policy and regulatory document to guide the development of the area.
 The Master Plan implements the vision, goals, and policies of the Patterson General Plan by creating communities with complete neighborhoods, complete streets, and employment opportunities.

-So, why is Patterson Delaying New Homes From Being Built?
+So, Why is Patterson Delaying 719 New Homes From Being Built?

 It’s time to ask the important questions.

-Why are City staff and the City Attorney wasting time and money fighting a project that the Master Plan called for?
+Why are City staff and the City Attorney spending valuable time and taxpayer money fighting a project that the City’s own Master Plan called for?

-Who stands to gain by fighting this project and the litigation it creates?
+Who stands to gain by dragging out this process, adding costly new conditions, and fueling the ongoing litigation?

-How much is the city spending on legal advice?
-Have they been transparent with residents about the cost?
+How much is the City really spending on legal advice, and have they been fully transparent with residents about these rising legal costs?

-While City staff continues to hold development in Patterson hostage with impossible conditions and fees, it’s the residents that stand to lose.
+While City staff continues to hold 719 units of housing in Patterson hostage with impossible conditions and fees, it’s the residents that stand to lose.